 What is mediation?

-Mediation is a process in which two or more parties discuss their disputes with the assistance of an impartial third party in an attempt to reach an agreement as to their dispute.
+Mediation is a process in which two or more parties discuss their disputes with the assistance of an impartial third party in an attempt to reach an agreement.

-This type of process can be used for a variety of matters.
+This type of process can be used for a variety of legal matters.

 If you are looking for a cost effective and timely way to resolve your dispute, then yes, mediation can be a great alternative to court.